postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api.md

 1. In the API version **Overview** tab, next to **Documentation**, select **+** and choose **Add existing documentation**.

 1. Select the collection with the documentation you want to link and click **Add Documentation**.
-You will only see available collections in the list.
+You will only see the available collections in the list.

 <!--TODO: fix this -->
 You can add documentation to specific [versions of your API](/docs/designing-and-developing-your-api/versioning-an-api/).
 To learn more about versioning and documentation, check out [versioning your docs](/docs/publishing-your-api/documenting-your-api/#versioning-your-docs).